 This is not necessarily due to any shortcoming of the herbicide itself, but related to how plants absorb moisture.
 Most plants absorb more moisture in the cool temperatures of the early morning, but stop when temperatures rise in the afternoon.

 So, for the best results, apply your weed killer early in the day.

 All weed killers have the potential to be washed into other areas through rainwater runoff.

 Spraying during windy conditions can also cause the chemicals to spread to areas that you did not intend to treat, killing plants that you wanted to save.

 Therefore, you should avoid using weed killer if you know it’s going to rain or if it’s windy.

 Weed killers use chemicals (herbicides) to control, limit and stop plant growth.
 The actual chemicals in the formulation can vary depending on the brand and the type of weed killer in question.
 Many are safe for application on other plants (selective) although you should always read the packaging before applying them to edible plants that you intend to consume.

-Some products are also rated as being safe for pets and other animals (nontoxic formulations), but others are not.
-Again, always read the packaging material for safety information before you start spraying your plants.
+Some products are also rated as being safe for pets and other animals (non-toxic formulas), but others are not.

 Non-toxic weed killers may contain active ingredients such as pelargonic acid and maleic acid hydrazide.